 Supply Chain Sustainability

-100% of office paper contains at least 30% recycled content.
+100% of the office paper that DaVita orders through our preferred vendor contains at least 30% recycled content.

 95% of thermometers have been switched from single-use disposable to multi-use infrared.